nechita/demo-app-take-home-assignment/README.md

     Note: While you can use npm or Yarn, I recommend pnpm for consistent dependency management.
 If you decide, just make sure you delete the `pnpm-lock.yaml` and use your preferred package manager.

-3. Set up environment variables:
+3. Set up environment variables (optional):

+    Create `.env.local` with your desired seed value or copy the example file:

     ```bash
     cp .env.example.local .env.local
     ```

-    Update `NEXT_PUBLIC_API_SEED` in `.env.local` with your desired seed value or just leave it as is.

 4. Start the development server: